Company

 Spear’s Review

-The first woman to become editor-in-chief of the Economist joined the influential title (which insists on calling itself a ‘newspaper’ despite being a weekly news magazine with a website) in 1994 as an emerging markets correspondent.
+The first woman to become editor-in-chief of the Economist joined the influential title (which still insists on calling itself a ‘newspaper’) in 1994 as an emerging markets correspondent.

 After reading PPE at Oxford (St Hilda’s) Zanny Minton Beddoes studied at Harvard before taking up a role as an adviser to the minister of finance in Poland and later joining the IMF.
 Having become a journalist, she worked her way up the ranks at the Economist and became editor-in-chief in 2015.